dagfs/dagfs.github.io/projects/pareto/design.md

 https://www.kode24.no/kodenytt/mener-norge-trenger-flere-ux-utviklere/72871483

+mental models - you know what the thing is supposed to do. you already have a mental model of it. people need to build their own mental model based on what you show them and then act upon that model. not upon your model.

+your mental models > your design > peoples mental model

 ## Design principles

 First of, lets look at a few principles that is nice to have in the back of your mind when making anything.